|Home||Story Index||Stories by

 "Dangers?"
 McCoy looked around again.
 "No predators, plenty of water, vegetation, no sentient life-forms...what could harm you here?"

-"The water is poisonous to all non-indiginous life forms.
+"The water is poisonous to all non-indigenous life forms.
 It was fortunate that I was able to filter out the harmful ingredients, as all the emergency supplies in the shuttlecraft were destroyed.
 I could not risk moving the Captain, and my own injuries, though minor, slowed me to such an extent that I could not search for a pure water supply - if one exists here.
 We were dependent on what we could find in the immediate locality."

 "It's clear you did well enough; Jim lost a great deal of blood, but the food you were able to find sustained his strength ... if he'd gone hungry he would have been too weak to survive.
 Where's Syron's body?"